harvca/GitBuildVersioning/README.md

 # GitBuildVersioning

-This project requires Git for Windows to be installed
+GitBuildVersioning helps versioning .NET Framework and .NET Core / .NET projects in Visual Studio

-Major and Minor versions are not changed.
+  * Major and Minor versions are not changed.

-Build not changed on Release (Default, Prod or UAT)
+  * Build not changed on Release (Default, Prod or UAT).

-  Revision is changed to a calculated number based on Last commit revision Versioning example:
+  * AssemblyVersion Revision is a calculated number based on Last commit revision.
+  * FileVersion Revision is the Last commit revision.

+  Versioning example:

     .NET Framework:

-        AssemblyVersion("1.0.1.227") -> AssemblyVersion("1.0.2.227")
-        AssemblyFileVersion("1.0.1.75d3b51") -> AssemblyFileVersion("1.0.2.75d3b51")
+        AssemblyVersion("1.0.98.422")
+        AssemblyFileVersion("1.0.98.93e8238")

     .NET Core / .NET: